data-crafts/data-crafts.github.io/_posts/2021-04-09-value-engineering-part-1.md

 ### Protect the renewal and increase the consumption

-With the emergence of SaaS first products, retention rate becomes a critical aspect for every sales organization.
+With the emergence of SaaS first products, retention rate becomes a critical KPI for every sales organization.
 Every year (month?) becomes an election year.
 Even if your solution works, you can be sure that your customer is evaluating the benefit of renewal vs going with your competitors.
 They are also evaluating several scenarios where they can increase or decrease the consumption of your solution.
 VE gives the tools to do value realization assessment and show to your customer how much value you are bringing to the table.
-It pushes the customer to think out of the box and take into consideration value drivers that they didn’t consider.
 At the end of the day, this is the best strategy to guarantee your renewal and increase the consumption.

 ## What’s next?